Freeze Identity Thieves

 Before They Can Act

-Welcome to IndianaConsumer.com, the state's one-stop resource for consumer information and education brought to you by the Indiana Attorney General's Consumer Protection Division.
+Welcome to IndianaConsumer.com, Indiana's one-stop resource for consumer information and education brought to you by the Indiana Attorney General's Consumer Protection Division.

 Here you can find the answers to questions on the minds of many Hoosier consumers just like you.
 Information on current topics such as identity theft, schemes and scams in the marketplace, rising fuel prices, prescription medication and recalled products is just a click away.